Easter in Costa Rica – What to Expect in 2023

 You can experience these events in pretty much every town in Costa Rica, but it is of course at varying degrees.
 There are huge celebrations in downtown San Jose, downtown Cartago, downtown Alajuela, and apparently, the town of San Joaquin del Flores near Heredia has a big celebration as well.

 If you are anywhere else in the country you will likely be able to experience this as well, the events may just be smaller.
+If you are interested in seeing one of these processions, I suggest asking at your hotel.
+They most likely can direct you to where the local events will be held.

-Driving in Costa Rica during the week before Easter is definitely an adventure!
 If you are flying into San Jose and plan to head to the beach you can expect bad traffic jams from Wednesday before Easter through Easter Sunday.

 To avoid the traffic a lot of people opt to drive in the middle of the night (yes it can really be THAT backed up).

 On the other side of that, you can usually expect a lot of traffic heading back into the city on Easter Sunday.
-Again. the government will close the lanes heading to the beach and have all lanes open for driving back into the city.
+Again, the government will close the lanes heading to the beach and have all lanes open for driving back into the city.

 If you plan on relying on public buses they tend to have a limited schedule over Holy Thursday and Good Friday.
 If possible, I would try to avoid taking public transportation during those two days.